h12w/gspec/DESIGN.md

 multiple times within the loop, so each different run of the same closure should have different function ID.

-###Test case gathering
-"go test" gathers test functions with specific function/file naming conventions.
-GSpec should also be able to gather tests across test functions/files.

-Unlike the group context S, the scheduler can be shared by all goroutines as long as carefully locked.
-So RootFuncs can be defined anywhere and are gathered by a single scheduler instance in one "go test" function.
-This requires Scheduler.Start accepts multiple RootFuncs.

-RESTRICTION:
-There is no finalization hook provided by "go test", so there is no way to know when all test functions finish.
-The only possible way is to output the result for each test gathering.
-So RootFuncs should be gathered only all at once in one package.

 ###Test specification
 GSpec should be able to generate a structured, readable plain text specification from the tests written.
 There should be a way to define and collect information